 Thanks for visiting my web pages.
 My work concerns inter-relationships between information technology and law: legal information systems and cyberspace law.
 I hold a research appointment as Professor of Law & Information Systems at UNSW Faculty of Law, and am Co-Director of the Australasian Legal Information Institute (AustLII) and associated international projects (particularly AsianLII, CommonLII & WorldLII).
-In 2014 I am doing research on data privacy laws in Asia, on public rights in Australian copyright law, and on various AustLII-related projects.
+In 2015 I am continuing research on the global development of data privacy laws, particularly in Asia and Africa, on public rights/ the public domain in copyright law (Australian and otherwise), and on free access to legal information (particularly through AustLII projects).
 More details of my past and current work are in my biographical note (short and longer versions), and details of previous appointments, awards, grants, consultancies etc are on my background page.
 See also my UNSW Law Faculty profile.Graham Greenleaf AM

 Professor of Law & Information Systems, University of New South Wales Faculty of Law

 Co-Director, Australasian Legal Information Institute (AustLII)

 Connolly, C, Greenleaf, G and Waters N 'Privacy self-regulation in crisis?: TRUSTe's 'deceptive' practices' (2014) 132 Privacy Laws & Business International Report, 19-21.

 Mail: Faculty of Law, UNSW, Sydney 2052 , Australia